forkerer/MTA-indicators/README.md

 # File structure:
  - The resource is made of 2 classes:
-   - IndicatorsManager class, it's a singleton that's used to manage, update, create and deestroy indicators.
+   - IndicatorsManager class, it's a singleton that's used to manage, update, create and destroy indicators.
 It also contains default indicator settings, that are given to each new indicator.
    - Indicator class, each instance of this class is new indicator, each indicator can have it's own settings/look independant of other indicators.
  - Both of those classes main definitions are written in their <classname>.lua file, both of those also have 2 other files containing setters and getters for their properties.
  - This resource doesn't export any functions because custom classes can't be exported properly along with their metatables easily.